 1. Let Your Employer Know You Were Injured

-After a work injury, you are legally required to report the injury to your employer immediately (O.C.G.A.
-Title 34 Appx.
-Bd.
-Work.
-Comp. r.
-61).
+After a work injury, you are legally required to report the injury to your employer immediately under Georgia Code § 34-9-80.
 If you wait too long and don’t report the incident within 30 days of the injury, you will lose your chance at compensation.

 2. Get Medical Treatment as Soon as Possible

-You should get your injuries looked at by a doctor as soon as you can after the injury.
-Don’t wait a few days to see if your injuries improve; see a doctor right away.
-You will want to seek compensation for all treatment for the work injury—from the moment you are hurt onwards.
+Have your injuries looked at by a doctor immediately after the accident.
+Don’t wait a few days to see if your injuries improve; see a doctor immediately.
+You will want to seek compensation for all treatment from the moment you are hurt.

-Your supervisor might want to have you see a company nurse or doctor or call an ambulance for you, and that’s fine.
-The bottom line is that you want to get medical treatment right away so the insurance company can’t use the delay as a reason to offer you a lower settlement.
-They might try to say your injuries weren’t as bad as you said or that they didn’t happen at work.
+Your supervisor might want you to see a company nurse or doctor or call an ambulance, which is fine.
+The important thing is that you seek medical attention right away, so the insurance company can’t use the delay as a reason to offer you a lower settlement.
+If you wait, they might try to say your injuries weren’t as bad as you said or didn’t happen at work.

-Employers in Georgia are required to maintain a “Panel of Physicians” of at least six doctors or professional associations of physicians that employees can easily access (Georgia Code section 34-9-201).
-You can choose a physician from this list for your treatment, and you are able to make one change between physicians without having to request authorization from the State Board of Workers Compensation (SBWC).
+You can choose a physician from this list for your treatment, and you can make one change between physicians without requesting authorization from the State Board of Workers Compensation (SBWC).

-You will also need to officially file a claim for workers compensation.
+You will also need to officially file a claim for workers’ compensation.
 You can do this by downloading the form from the SBWC website.
-Your employer will likely also provide you with one of these forms.
+Your employer should also provide you with one of these forms.

-To maximize your settlement, make sure you file this form as soon as you can and complete it fully before submitting it.
+To maximize your settlement, file this form as soon as possible and complete it fully before submitting it.
 This will be your official notification to the insurance company of your injuries.

 - Temporary total disabilities that keep you from working for a certain amount of time